SI 2025/1042 · October 2025

 Within weeks of the inquest's conclusion, the then Secretary of State for Levelling Up, Michael Gove, announced that the government would introduce "Awaab's Law" as an amendment to the Social Housing (Regulation) Bill, which was already progressing through Parliament.
 The amendment was tabled in January 2023 and received cross-party support.
 The Social Housing (Regulation) Act received Royal Assent on 20 July 2023.

-The Three Key Deadlines Explained
+The Five Statutory Deadlines Explained

-1. Emergency Hazards: 24 Hours
+1. Emergency Hazards: 24 Hours to Investigate and Make Safe

 Who Does Awaab's Law Apply To?

-As of April 2026, Awaab's Law applies to all registered providers of social housing in England.
+Awaab's Law applies to all registered providers of social housing in England.
 This includes:

-- Housing associations — also known as registered social landlords or private registered providers.
+• Housing associations — also known as registered social landlords or private registered providers.
 These are not-for-profit organisations (and some for-profit entities) registered with the Regulator of Social Housing.
 They manage approximately 2.7 million homes across England.

-- Local authority landlords — councils that have retained their housing stock rather than transferring it to a housing association.
+• Local authority landlords — councils that have retained their housing stock rather than transferring it to a housing association.
 Around 1.6 million council homes remain under direct local authority management.

-- Arms-length management organisations (ALMOs)— where a local authority has delegated day-to-day management of its housing stock to an ALMO, the obligations under Awaab's Law still apply.
+• Arms-length management organisations (ALMOs)— where a local authority has delegated day-to-day management of its housing stock to an ALMO, the obligations under Awaab's Law still apply.
 The local authority remains the registered provider and retains ultimate legal responsibility.

 What Hazards Are Covered Under Phase 1?

-- Damp — including rising damp, penetrating damp, and damp caused by defective building fabric such as failed damp-proof courses, leaking roofs, or defective pointing.
+• Damp — including rising damp, penetrating damp, and damp caused by defective building fabric such as failed damp-proof courses, leaking roofs, or defective pointing.

 Tenant Rights Under Awaab's Law